pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-09-super-reduce.md

 ## reduce can have an order

-In Exercism, the mentor pointed out that reversing the end result is fine, but **reduce** can have an order. 🙏
+In Exercism, the mentor pointed out that reversing the result is fine, but **reduce** can have an order. 🙏

 We are doing the left to right version: